- Need gas-powered tree cutter?

 Without enough oil, the chain won’t turn at optimal speed and possibly cause the tool to overheat.

-The good news is you should notice of the oil has run out on you as the saw will start to having difficulty cutting.
+The good news is you should notice that the oil has run out on you as the saw will start to have difficulty cutting.

 What needs to be done for maintenance?

-A good way to tell whether your saw is sufficiently oiled is to place a piece of paper over the chain and rev the chainsaw’s engine.
+A phenomenal way to tell whether your saw is sufficiently oiled is to place a piece of paper over the chain and rev the chainsaw’s engine.

 A properly oiled saw will spray a bit of oil onto the paper.
 If you don’t see even a few drops on the paper, you probably need to add a bit more oil.

-If you haven’t oiled your saw before, now would probably be a good time to read the manual.
+If you haven’t oiled your saw before, now would probably be a first-class time to read the manual.

 Different saws have different oiling procedures so it is worth taking the time to find out the proper way to oil yours.